 We have always seen education as critical to enabling the children to escape from a life in poverty, and the trustees have always made a point of visiting the school and encouraging the teachers to raise their standards.
 This has been greatly enhanced by the work of Stuart and Claire Brown, who have been visiting each winter for several weeks to improve the English of both the staff and the children, few of whom ever hear English spoken by a natural English speaker.
 We are keen to see others volunteer in a similar way, but in reality it needs to be a significant commitment, it is not possible to achieve anything useful in a visit of a fortnight or less.

 During our visit in 2007 Babu declared his desire to convert the school from teaching in the local Telegu to teaching in English, so-called English Medium.
 This was significant in its own right, but also a step in the direction of cross-funding the education of the Bapatla children as the school's reputation reaches the point that wealthy families will pay for English Medium schooling.
 The project started small: an English speaking teacher was recruited and the following entry into Year 1 and 2 (combined year group) were taught in English.
 A second English speaking teacher was recruited the next year, and the second entry was started in English Medium.
 In 2015 they completed their Year 10 and took their public examinations in English with 75% success.
-In 2016, with the benefit of some re-takes, 100% success has been achieved.
-Registration as an English Medium is the next step, but there are a number of bureaucratic hurdles to be overcome before that is achieved.
+Since 2016, with the benefit of some re-takes, 100% success has been achieved.
+Registration as an English Medium has been achieved (Dec 2018) at State level, but the goal is to gain National (CBSE) recognition.

 As mentioned earlier, CHIT cannot take the full credit for this project, as we chose to sustain the intake into the homes while pressing Babu to find additional resources to pay the higher salary commanded by English speaking teachers.
-Nonetheless CHIT continues to fund most of the school costs and is proud to be associated with the initiative.
+Nonetheless CHIT continues to contribute to the school costs and is proud to be associated with the initiative.

-Among the current challenges are to equip the physical and science laboratories laboratories, the computer centre, and the library with improved facilities, equipment and resources.
+Ongoing challenges are to equip the physical and science laboratories laboratories, the computer centre, and the library with improved facilities, equipment and resources.
+Also expansion, initially to increase the year size, but in due course we hope to see year 11 and 12 education provided, which will be offset by savings in the college fees currently paid.

 Care, welfare and health